 As the movie continues, the audience is told about the physical pain associated with Will’s condition.
 He has had four bouts of pneumonia in the span of two years.
 Will requires medication to regulate his blood pressure and has a very low resistance to any form of bacteria or infection.
 He undergoes physical therapy exercises to prevent muscular atrophy, despite no change in his ability to increase movement to any part of his body.
 Will is not getting better.
 He knows it and his medical staff has confirmed it.
 He would rather die than live disabled; his family’s money and Clark can’t change his mind.

 The disabled community takes issue with Will’s belief that his life “isn’t worth living” because he’s become, quadriplegic.
 For spinal cord and quadriplegic individuals born with this form of disability, I absolutely see how Me Before You could cause them to feel misrepresented and prejudiced.
 No doubt, these people are currently living, happy and fulfilling lives, like so many other disabled individuals.

 However, why then, can’t these same members of the disabled community see the alternate side of the equation?

 Why are those of us who “become” disabled through illness or accident considered “outcasts” or “part of the problem” if we admit we’ve contemplated suicide as opposed to living with our disability?

-Admitting that I wanted to die rather than live as a blind woman does not make me a weak, perpetuator of ableism.
-Me Before You, opens up a bigger conversation about how individuals who “become” disabled require help to psychologically cope with this difficult transition.
+Admitting that I wanted to die rather than live as a blind woman does not make me a weak, perpetrator of ableism.
+Me Before You opens up a bigger conversation about how individuals who “become” disabled require help to psychologically cope with this difficult transition.